Lincoln (novel): List of named characters

-Critical and Public Reception
+Reception

-The critical reception of the book has been widely varied.
-With a rating of 4.21/5 stars from 8,256 ratings on Goodreads, the wider public mostly enjoyed the narrative as a work of historical fiction.
-Common themes among reviewers were the novel’s entertaining style and accessibility.

-The Washington Post also wrote a positive review at the time of publication, praising Vidal’s well practiced craftsmanship in skilfully creating a satisfying read.
+The Washington Post wrote a positive review at the time of publication, praising Vidal’s well practiced craftsmanship in skilfully creating a satisfying read.
 This positive praise was reflected in The New York Review of Books.

-The book was also subject to critical backlash, primarily from academic historians.
+In addition, the book was subject to critical backlash, primarily from academic historians.

 Roy P. Basler contends that much of Lincoln’s life never happened as told by Vidal.
 This historical inaccuracy extends to the character’s personalities and physical attributes.
 Significantly, Vidal faced intense criticism for his depiction of a racist Lincoln, and a syphilitic deranged Mary Todd Lincoln.
 Despite the novel’s genre of historical narrative, the purported distortion in facts was seen as potentially damaging to the public.

 John Alvis published a review of the novel in The Claremont Review of Books.
 According to Alvis, the book is ‘disappointing for being at bottom inadequate.’
 It was contended that Vidal’s novel succumbed to melodrama, historical inaccuracy and sensationalism.
 The Dean of Lincoln Scholars Richard N. Current took great exception to his novel, starting a running feud with Vidal in the pages of The New York Review of Books.

 However, within academic quarters there was also positive reception.
-Harold Bloom, the Sterling Professor of Humanities at Yale University, published a review in the New York Review of Books, where he called the book ‘superb’ and ‘grand entertainment.’
+Harold Bloom, the Sterling Professor of Humanities at Yale University, published a review in The New York Review of Books, where he called the book ‘superb’ and ‘grand entertainment.’

 Vidal was also described as an impressive writer who has helped shape popular consciousness and offer an alternative view on the dominant understanding of American society and history.

 Awards

 In 1985 Vidal was awarded the Benjamin Barondess Award for the novel.
 The recipient of the award receives a sculpture of Abraham Lincoln, specifically a bust.
 It is presented annually "to any person or institution and for any contribution to the greater appreciation of the life and works of Abraham Lincoln as decided upon by the award committee.”

 It also was placed on the Torchlight List that recognises 200 works that equip people with concepts to help them comprehend the complexities of the modern world.
-The list is definitive and was devised by Jim Flynn, a professor who lecturers at the University of Otago.
+The list is definitive and was devised by Jim Flynn, a professor who lectures at the University of Otago.

 It was also placed on the New York Times Best Seller List in 1984.